ETHZ-INS/BehaviorFlow/README.md

-  `AddFromCSVs()` | Adds more labels from .csv files to an existing USData object `AddFromTrackingObject()` | Adds more labels from a list of TrackingData objects to an existing USData object `AddFromBsoid()`|  Adds BSOID data from a folder to an existing object of type USData
+  `AddFromCSVs()` | Adds more labels from .csv files to an existing USData object `AddFromTrackingObject()` | Adds more labels from a list of TrackingData objects to an existing USData object `AddFromBsoid()`|  Adds BSOID data from a folder to an existing object of type USData `AddFromVAME()`|  Adds VAME data from a folder to an existing object of type USData `AddFromBsoid()`|  Adds BSOID data from a folder to an existing object of type USData `CalculateMetrics()`|  Calculates a number of metrics (label occurences/time/onsets/offsets) for an object of type USData `AddTransitionMatrixData()`|  Adds TransitionMatrix data to an object of type USData `DropLabels()`|  Removes selected labels form an object of type USData `FuseUSData()`|  Fuses two objects of type USData into one `CalculateStabilizedTransitions()`|  Calculates stabilized transitionmatrix data from Transitionmatrix data for an object of type USData
+  `AddConfusionMatrix()`|  Adds confusionmatrix/matrices between selected labels to an object of type USData.
+  `PlotConfusionMatrix()`|  Plots a confusion matrix `SplitUSData()`|  Cuts and object of type USData into a smaler object of type USData (i.e removing selected files) `CutUSdata()`|  Cuts all label vectors of an object of type USdata into shorter versions (i.e shortening all files) `USDataCheck()`|  runs an USData integrity check and returns TRUE (passed) or FALSE (failed) `USDataReport()`|  Creates an overview Report of an object of type USData `BehaviorTrainPlot()`|  Creates a behavior train plot for an selected labels of an object of type USData `PlotBehaviorFlow()`|  Plots the aggregated behavior flow for an object of type USData `PlotBehaviorFlow_Delta()`|  Plots the difference in behaviro flow between two groups for an object of type USData `AddMetaData ()`|  Adds metadata to an object of type USData `TwoGroupAnalysis()`|  Performs a two group analysis for an object of type USData `TwoGroupAnalysis_Clusters()`|  Performs a two group analysis for an object of type USData with BFA performed on the cluster level (not the transition level)
+  `MultipleTwoGroupAnalysis()`|  Performs multiple two group analyses for an object of type USData, one for each group-group comparson
+  `TwoGroupAnalysis_PCA_Report()`|  Runs a PCA analysis on a Report group followed by a linear model analysis on PCs for group effect for an object of type USData
+   `TwoGroupAnalysis_PCA_Report()`|  Runs a PCA analysis on a Report group followed by a logistic regression model analysis on PCs for group effect for an object of type USData.
+WARNING: this method overestimates significance when used with low group numbers
+   `Plot2DEmbedding()`|  Plots a 2D embedding of selected transition matrices of all samples contained in an object of type USData
+   `PlotTransitionsStats()`|  Plots two group transition matrix distance stats that were generated with the function TwoGroupAnalysis()
+   `PlotClusterStats()`|  Plots two group transition matrix distance stats that were generated with the function TwoGroupAnalysis_Clusters()
+   `PlotTransitions()`|  Plots a selected transition group-wise for an object of type USData `RenderClusterVideos()`|  Renders selected cluster videos for an object of type USData. requires a working ffmpeg install on a windows system (does not support mac or linux!)

 Auxillary functions, not intended to be used directly by the user: